SurfingElectron/sproutland-valley/readme.md

-# Pydew Valley
+# Sproutland Valley
 I'm currently learning Python through [Exercism](https://exercism.org/), but I've wanted to try out a few of the concepts in real project.
 Since I love computer games, and I LOVE Stardew Valley, using [Clear Code's](https://www.youtube.com/@ClearCode) tutorial, *Creating a Stardew Valley Inspired Game in Python*, seemed like a great chance to try a few things out.

 ## What did I learn?
-## Basic
-- **Debug:** Pygame's debug module essentially gives you the option of displaying console logs on the display surface instead of printing to the terminal.
-Handy!

-### More Advanced
+#### **Delta time (dt)**
-**Delta time (dt)**: Delta time is the difference between the current and previous frame.
+Delta time is the difference between the current and previous frame.
 You can multiply any movement in the game by this number to make it run smoothly at any frame rate.
 Movement * Frame Rate * Delta Time = Apparent Movement

 |**Frames/Second**|**Pixels/Frame** |**Delta**        |**Pixels/Second**|
 |-----------------|-----------------|-----------------|-----------------|